AI Gateway

 Yes.
 Teams often use routing to manage approved fallbacks and reduce provider-specific operational risk.

-What is the fastest way to evaluate this approach?
+What is the best way to evaluate this approach?

-Start with one internal tool or assistant routed through the hosted Posturio AI Gateway demo, then review policy decisions, model routing, and admin visibility with the rollout team.
+Start with one internal tool or assistant routed through the Posturio AI Gateway demo, then review policy decisions, model routing, and admin visibility with the team.

 How does AI Gateway fit with existing model providers?